-The Horned Woman and the Heart Reader
+The Horned Woman and the Mind Reading Thing

 A Melting World

 It's an even further stretch, but I almost wonder if consuming Flesh items or Hearts works on the same principle - with the 'gulp' sound effect not representing swallowing the food in a traditional manner, but rather it being absorbed into your injured body.
 The Flesh just melts into the wound and fills the cavity - an image that is strangely fitting if the flesh really does come from your dead clone predecessors.
-It also makes the "eating while full" HP upgrade mechanic make a bit more sense as well, seeing as you're literally increasing your defenses by way of grafting on extra mass/growths.
+It also makes the "eating while full" HP upgrade mechanic make a bit more sense as well, seeing as you're increasing your defenses by way of grafting on extra mass/growths.

 The Archangel’s Sister

 The chains and bindings on the burial garb she's wearing imply some disturbing things about what it means to die in the world of Baroque.
 It suggests a fear that the dead might not remain inanimate.
-Due to her proximity to the Coffin Man, I have a pet theory that she had been interred and he accidentally excavated her while he was busy converting the underground cemetery into training dungeons.
+Due to her proximity to the Coffin Man, I have a theory that she had been interred and he accidentally excavated her while he was busy converting the catacombs into training dungeons.
 I imagine he got annoyed by her constant chatter, so he dragged her just out of earshot before resuming his work.

-It's hard to see the Angelic Insects (feathered beings sealed into cramped cultivation tubes) and not think of factory farming.
-They're literally beings extracted from the natural world and subjected to an existence of pure suffering for the convenience of mankind.
-The aforementioned Japanese works tend to have a message of "these practices are awful but it’s just the way the world is".
-This message seems right in line with the narrative of Baroque, but surprisingly, the protagonist must give up the convenience offered by the Angelic Rifle and the exploitation of the Littles in order to progress in the game.
+In an early interview, Yonemitsu stated that the inspiration for Baroque came from the idea that we unconsciously carry guilt from our use of natural resources for energy and our consumption of animals for food.
+It's hard for me to see the Angelic Insects (feathered beings sealed into cramped cultivation tubes) and not think of factory farming.
+They're both beings extracted from the natural world and subjected to an existence of pure suffering for the convenience of mankind.
+I can’t help but feel it’s significant that the protagonist must give up the convenience offered by the Angelic Rifle and the exploitation of the Littles in order to progress in the game.